 - 1 package taco seasoning mix

-- 2 14.5 ounce cans diced tomatoes with green chilies
+- 2 14.5 ounce cans of diced tomatoes with green chilies

-- 1 15 ounce can pinto beans, drained and rinsed
+- 1 15 ounces can of pinto beans, drained and rinsed

-Learn how to make this recipe and more here.
+Learn how to make biolite campstove recipe ideas!

 An outdoor cookout during the summer is one of the most pleasant times you can spend with family and friends.
-Of course, you will have to learn a few safety tips if you don’t want it to turn into a nightmare.
+Of course, you will have to learn a few safety tips for your own good.